WASdev/lib.rtcomm.clientjs/rtcomm.signaling.proto.spec.md

 The "services" header listed above is a JSON object.

-## Call signaling for peer to peer sessions
+## Signaling for peer to peer sessions

 An endpoint uses a signaling session to setup real-time media streams with another endpoint.
 Setting up this session requires a number of message exchanges.
 The call signaling protocol can be used for client to service communications, or directly between 2 endpoints (assuming the endpoints have permission to publish on their counterparts topic name).